ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Managing Connections {#introspection}

-During pre-establishment and after establishment, (Pre-)Connections can be configured and queried using Connection Properties, and asynchronous information may be available about the state of the Connection via `SoftError` events.
+During pre-establishment and after establishment, (Pre-)Connections can be configured and queried using Connection Properties, and asynchronous information could be available about the state of the Connection via `SoftError` events.

 Connection Properties represent the configuration and state of the selected Protocol Stack(s) backing a Connection.
-These Connection Properties may be generic, applying regardless of transport protocol, or specific, applicable to a single implementation of a single transport Protocol Stack.
+These Connection Properties can be generic, applying regardless of transport protocol, or specific, applicable to a single implementation of a single transport Protocol Stack.
 Generic Connection Properties are defined in {{connection-props}} below.